Farm Accident Claims *

-The ESRI study involves an in-depth analysis of the same survey data, but goes beyond the original report in calibrating the data to represent all farms and conducting detailed statistical analysis to identify the most important factors related to risk-taking and how this is linked to accidents on farms and attempted to answer the following questions:
+The ESRI study involves an in-depth analysis of the same survey data.
+However, it goes beyond the original report in calibrating the data to represent all farms.
+This is in addition to conducting detailed statistical analysis to identify the most important factors related to risk-taking.
+Therefore, it shows how this is linked to accidents on farms and attempted to answer the following questions:

 - Do the characteristics of the farmer (age, marital status, full time/part time work status, years’ experience) and the size of the farm influence the farmer’s attitude to risk-taking?

 - Do work stress and level of distress affect the farmer’s attitude to risk-taking?